luxonis/depthai-docs-website/source/pages/model_conversion.rst

 .. image:: /_static/images/model_compile.png
   :alt: Model Compile Steps

-Below, please find instructions how to perform these steps using different methods
+Below, please find instructions on how to perform these steps using different methods

 Local compilation
 *****************